Why has the obligation to submit transfer pricing documentation been tightened?

 How the new submission requirement works

-As a result of the new regulation, the deadline for submitting the required transfer pricing documentation will be shortened from 1 January 2025 and the scope of the documentation to be submitted unsolicited by taxable companies will be extended.
+As a result of the new regulation, the deadline for submitting the required transfer pricing documentation will be shortened from 1 January 2025 and the scope of the documentation to be submitted unsolicited by taxable companies will be newly regulated.

 Until now, taxpayers have only been obliged to submit transfer pricing documentation consisting of country-specific company-related documentation (Local File) and master documentation (Master File) at the request of the tax authorities.
 SMEs do not have to prepare a Master File if their turnover is less than 100 million euro.
 The transfer pricing documentation should regularly only be requested as part of an external audit, whereby a period of 60 days must be granted.
 Records of extraordinary business transactions must be prepared promptly and submitted within 30 days upon request by the tax authorities.